thiagoboenopatricioluiz/DDM-ANN_Prediction/DDM-ANN_Prediction/Out_RIS/Readme.txt

-Output file with the DDM-ANN in RIS.
+Output file with the DDM-ANN in RIS validation.